-- An appellant's objection to the hearing date, time, or place/method, with the exception of an appellant's objection to a VTC or telephone hearing and associated request for an in-person hearing; and - A party's failure to appear at the originally scheduled time and place for hearing (where the ALJ finds good cause for rescheduling).
+- A party's objection to the hearing date, time, or place/method, with the exception of a party's objection to a VTC or telephone hearing and associated request for an in-person hearing; - A party's failure to appear at the originally scheduled time and place for hearing (where the ALJ finds good cause for rescheduling). - The ALJ's need to postpone or continue a hearing in process; - A party's objection to a VTC or telephone hearing and associated request for an inperson hearing; and - OMHA's failure to send a copy of the Notice of Hearing to a necessary party to the hearing.